 Vegans find themselves in a predicament when they first go vegan.
 “Do I need to drop most of my favorite foods and drinks?
 What kind of vegan alternatives are out there for me?”

-Still, we love what we love, and Mountain Dew is an old, all-time favorite for many Americans.
+We love what we love, and Mountain Dew is an old, all-time favorite for many Americans, however, is Mountain Dew a vegan-friendly product?

 What Is Mountain Dew?